How much will be paid

 - traditional materials and methods used in maintenance work

-- preserved and accessible features as identified in the wildlife assessment which was submitted with the application (see Countryside Stewardship: building wildlife assessment form)
+- preserved and accessible features as identified in the wildlife assessment (see building wildlife assessment form)

 - new bat or owl boxes where a need has been identified

-- annual updates of any work in the buildings maintenance plan and log (See Countryside Stewardship: building maintenance plan and log form)
+- annual updates of any work in the buildings maintenance plan and log (see building maintenance plan and log form)

 - complete a building maintenance plan